 - You are not in an MOC exam grace period

-2: 2018 is a “no consequences” year.
-If you take the Knowledge Check-In and fail, it will not change your certification status.
+2: 2018 was a “no consequences” year.
+If you took the Knowledge Check-In and failed in 2018, it will not change your certification status.
 You can take it again in 2020.

-3: However, if your MOC is due in 2018 and you don’t take the Knowledge Check-In or pass the traditional MOC exam, your certification will expire.
+3: However, if your MOC was due in 2018 and you didn’t take the Knowledge Check-In or pass the traditional MOC exam, your certification has expired.

 4: You must take the traditional MOC exam if the Knowledge Check-In is not offered in your specialty before your certification is due to expire